NY attorney general looks at ratings agencies

 - Associated Press

-ALBANY, N.Y. - New York Attorney General Eric Schneiderman is examining the nation's biggest credit rating agencies' compliance with agreements reached in 2008.
+ALBANY, N.Y. - New York Attorney General Eric Schneiderman has begun examining the nation's biggest credit rating agencies' compliance with agreements reached by his predecessor, Gov. Andrew Cuomo, that ended an investigation into mortgage-backed securities.

-With that market already collapsed, the agencies weren't rating new mortgage-backed securities.
-The 42-month agreements expired in 2012.
+With that market already collapsed, the agencies say they weren't rating new mortgage-backed securities.
+The 42-month agreements have expired.

-An official with knowledge of the investigation who was not authorized to speak publicly says a subpoena this week went to S&P and information requests to Moody's and Fitch.
+An official with knowledge of the investigation, who was not authorized to speak publicly, said a subpoena this week went to S&P and information requests to Moody's and Fitch.
+Under the agreement, then-Attorney General Cuomo agreed to "terminate all current investigation" and "not institute any action" against the agencies.
+They admitted no wrongdoing but agreed to cooperate with the attorney general's ongoing probe into the mortgage industry and adopt reforms.